protontypes/open-sustainable-technology/README.md

 - [soilDB](https://github.com/ncss-tech/soilDB) - Simplified Access to NCSS Soil Databases.
 - [Landslides Detection](https://github.com/mhscience/landslides_detection) - Machine learning tool to detect landslides from optical satellite imagery.
 - [pyTSEB](https://github.com/hectornieto/pyTSEB) - contains Python code for Two Source Energy Balance models (Priestley-Taylor TSEB-PT, Dual Time Difference DTD and TSEB with component soil and canopy temperatures TSEB-2T) for estimating sensible and latent heat flux based on measurements of radiometric surface temperature.
+- [slga](https://github.com/obrl-soil/slga) - offers the ability to download geographic subsets of raster data from the Soil and Landscape Grid of Australia.
+- [smapr](https://github.com/ropensci/smapr) - An R package for acquisition and processing of NASA (Soil Moisture Active-Passive) SMAP data.

 ## Circular Economy and Waste
 - [ONEARMY](https://github.com/ONEARMY/community-platform) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.